adfresca/sdk-unity/README.eng.md

 **Code**

-- Call GetAvailableRewardItems() method when you want to get item list.
+- Call GetAvailableRewardItems() method when you want to get an item list.

 - Array returned from GetAvailableRewardItems() contains objects of 'AdFresca.RewardItem' which has name, quantity and uniqueValue properties.
 You should use uniqueValue property of RewardItem object to give an item to your users. (ex: you may send an item request to your game server with user id and uniqueValue)